 Your car insurance policy will show three numbers- sometimes abbreviated like this: 100k/300k/50k.
 In this example- the limits are $100000 bodily injury per person, $300000 bodily injury per accident, and $50000 for property damage.
 The minimum limits are slightly different in each state.
 In North Carolina, the minimums are $30,000 bodily injury per person, $60,000 per accident, and $25,000 for property damage.
 Minimums in other states start as low as $15k/$30k/$15k.
 While these are the minimum limits for car insurance required by law, they certainly are not the recommended limits. $100,000 per person, $300,000 per accident, and $50,000 for property damage are much more common, and those seeking significant protection from major accidents typically opt for limits of at least $250,000 per person.
 If you are in a multi-car accident with numerous injuries or death, the claim amount can climb quickly.

 While you are not required to carry higher auto liability limits, it’s important to know that if the car insurance limits run out- the problem doesn’t go away.
 You can be personally sued and suffer financial consequences as the result of being underinsured if you cause an accident.
 If you don’t have the money to pay, it can be filed as a collection action on your credit report and even force you into bankruptcy.
 Maintaining adequate limits for your car insurance is very important.
 This is where an umbrella policy may be a prudent consideration.
-Starting at under $100/yr, you can add $1mil per occurrence to your coverage limits.
+Starting at under $100/yr, you can add $1 million per occurrence to your coverage limits.
 For high net worth individuals, umbrellas are available up to tens of millions in liability.

-That also raises the question of other drivers having too little car insurance coverage and causing damage to your brand new car or injuring you and others in your car.
-What if they are underinsured…or uninsured?
 This is where Un/Underinsured Motorist Coverage (UM/UIM) comes in.
 It is recommended for your UM/UIM limits to match your own auto liability limits.
 If you have underinsured coverage, your company will pay your claim on behalf of the at-fault party and then your insurance company will pursue them to get reimbursed.
 This is called ‘subrogation’ and it is extremely helpful to leverage the legal resources of the insurance company without complicating your life for something that wasn’t your fault in the first place.

 Comprehensive coverage on your car insurance policy includes coverage for things like theft, vandalism, and storm damage.
 It also includes being struck by an animal.
 The road kill claim might seem like it should fall under the collision portion of your car insurance policy since it is very literally a collision…but the presumption is that a deer darting in front of you is not something you can necessarily plan for or avoid.
 It isn’t exactly like following too closely.
 We can assume that might be one reason why damage from an animal has been written to fit within the definition of a Comprehensive claim- even if it feels like a collision!
 Your comprehensive coverage has its own deductible on your car insurance policy and the lower your deductible is, the higher the rate will be.
 Most policies also waive your comprehensive deductible for things like windshield repair.